IdleLands/IdleLandsOld/README.md

 An incremental game (read: idling) where you do nothing while your character fights to be the best in the realm.

 It can be run with a backend of IRC, or a console, or really just about anything you plug into it.
-I'm sure it'd be pretty cool if you hooked it up to a MeteorJS backend!
+I'm sure it'd be pretty cool if you hooked it up to a MeteorJS backend (I did this for the [http://kurea.link/idle](web view))!
 Currently, I use it as a module for my IRC bot, [Kurea](https://github.com/kellyirc/kurea) -- nothing special.

 Developing
 ==========